Intestacy in NSW | Letters of Administration | Civil Lawyers NSW

-If you did not make a valid will before you died, you die as an intestate.
-The rules of intestacy in NSW are in the Succession Act 2006.
-In these circumstances, rather than your executor applying for probate, the Supreme Court of New South Wales will issue letters of administration, which allow an administrator (which will usually be your spouse or your next of kin) to distribute your assets in the manner prescribed by the intestacy rules.
+When a person dies, a number of things may happen to their estate.
+If they have created a valid will before their death, the executor nominated in the will can apply to the Supreme Court for a grant of probate to administer their estate.
+If a person did not make a valid will before their death, they die as an intestate.
+The rules of intestacy in NSW are set out in the Succession Act 2006.
+In intestate matters, rather than the deceased’s executor applying for probate, the Supreme Court of New South Wales will issue letters of administration, which allow an administrator (which will usually be the deceased’s spouse or next of kin) to distribute assets in the manner prescribed by the intestacy rules.

-If you die before making a will that is valid under the Succession Act 2006 (and provided the Supreme Court of New South Wales has not accepted an invalid will), you die as an intestate.
-This means your assets will be distributed amongst your surviving relatives in accordance with the rules in the Succession Act 2006.
+If a person dies before making a will that is valid under the Succession Act 2006 (and the Supreme Court of New South Wales has not accepted an invalid will), the person dies as an intestate.
+This means their assets will be distributed amongst their surviving relatives in accordance with the rules in the Succession Act 2006.

-The rules are very prescriptive, and it is important to note that they remain subject to any person seeking a family provision order from your estate.
+The rules are very prescriptive, and it is important to note that they remain subject to any person seeking a family provision order from the estate.